. : r e t r o f u t u r : .

 Understanding Morandi - The Post-Stressed Conrete Cable Stays

-Riccardo Morandi, the lead engineer of the Polcevera Viaduct, was one of the rare engineers to employ post-stressed concrete cable stays in bridges.
-It made me curious to learn about the reasons, and to learn how the system functions.
-First look on Pylon 9:
+Riccardo Morandi, the lead engineer of the Polcevera Viaduct, was one of the few engineers to employ concrete-encased, post-tensioned stay cables in bridges.
+This made me curious about the reasons for this choice and about how the system works.
+First, a look at Pylon 9:

 sidde_view_by_kris_2015_-_small.jpg (132138 bytes)

-Image 1 (Hasenjäger 2015): Pylon 9 - The cable stay consists of two distinct stays in their lower part which merge half way up towards the tower.
+Image 1 (Hasenjäger 2015): Pylon 9 - The stay consists of two distinct lower stay members, which merge halfway up towards the tower.

-Let us consider two cross-sections of those cable stays.
-Observe two kinds of cable bundles: A and B-types.
-The 24 inner A-type bundles consist of 12 parallel independent cables each, while the 28 outer A-type bundles consist of 4 parallel independent cables each.
+Let us consider two cross-sections of these stays.
+Note the two kinds of cable bundles: type A and type B. The 24 inner type-A bundles consist of 12 parallel independent cables each, while the 28 outer type-B bundles consist of 4 parallel independent cables each.

 3122466_crosssectiondetailoftiebeam.jpg (60658 bytes)

-In the drawing above, the right cross-section is located somewhere in the upper part of the cable stay, towards the top of the pylon.
-The cross-section to the left is located in the lower part: In fact there are two superimposed cable stay packs that merge further up.
-Adding complexity to the static system, esp. in the long run.
+In the drawing above, the right cross-section is located somewhere in the upper part of the stay, towards the top of the pylon.
+The cross-section to the left is located in the lower part.
+In fact, there are two superimposed stay packages that merge further up, adding complexity to the structural system, especially over the long term.

-Also notice the cross-section drawings show cables of two different diameters: Thicker A-cables and thinner B-cables.
-Both have very different functions and assembly modes:
+Also note that the cross-section drawings show cables of two different diameters: thicker A-cables and thinner B-cables.
+They have very different structural functions and installation procedures:

-The stronger A-cables were first lined and tightened, supporting the weight of the box-type cantilever carriageway at their ends.
-So there was no concrete around them yet.
-Therefore, no precise Pre-stressing was possible at this point.
-This will be done in a next step with the B-cables, which I'll explain hereafter.
+The primary A-cables were first installed and tensioned, supporting the weight of the box-girder cantilever deck at their ends.
+At this stage, there was still no concrete encasement around them.
+Therefore, no precise prestressing of the concrete member was possible yet.
+This was done in a subsequent step with the B-cables, as explained below.

-The photo below shows this construction phase: Two sets of 12 inner A-cables have been spanned, still without the concrete boxing around them, but already supporting the cantilever carriageway.
+The photo below shows this construction phase: two sets of 12 inner A-cables have been tensioned, still without the concrete encasement around them, but already supporting the cantilever deck.

 morandi_bridge_constrction_phase_A-cables_ony.png (608811 bytes)

-Image 3 (Morandi 1968): Twenty-four bundles of raw A-cables supporting part of the cantilever deck, prior to concrete casting.
+Image 3 (Morandi 1968): Twenty-four bundles of bare A-cables supporting part of the cantilever deck, prior to concrete casting.

-In a further construction step, a concrete box has been poured in a cast supported by the inner A-type bundles of cables.
-Image 4 below most likely show a more evolved version of such a process, during construction of Carpineto viaduct around 1977.
-As the images below show, appended prestressed concrete casts are being used.
-In Genova, most likely external in-situ casting was employed (confirm?).
+In a subsequent construction step, a concrete encasement was cast in formwork supported by the inner type-A cable bundles.
+Image 4 below most likely shows a more advanced version of such a process during construction of the Carpineto Viaduct around 1977.
+As the image below shows, attached precast concrete shell elements or formwork units were used.
+In Genoa, the stays were most likely cast in situ using external formwork (to be confirmed).

 Della_Sala_-_Sabatello_-_Viadotto_strallato_Carpineto_-_realizzazione_guanie_1977.png (440893 bytes)

-Image 4 (Sala 2016): Precast concrete box elements are being attached to the main A-cables of Carpineto Viaduct around 1977 .
-The elements will later be filled with concrete and then post-stressed with additional B-cables.
+Image 4 (Sala 2016): Precast concrete shell elements are being attached to the main A-cables of the Carpineto Viaduct around 1977.
+The elements would later be filled with concrete and then post-tensioned with additional B-cables.

-The 28 outer B-type bundles of cables have been inserted once the concrete box beam was mostly completed as the image below shows.
-Note that the (green) B-type bundles are not yet tensioned (loose ends), while the (red) A-type bundles support the weight of the bridge deck.
+The 28 outer type-B cable bundles were inserted once the concrete stay beam was largely completed, as the image below shows.
+Note that the (green) type-B bundles are not yet tensioned (loose ends), while the (red) type-A bundles support the weight of the bridge deck.

 FB_unknown_author_crop_color_640.jpg (84863 bytes)

-Image 5 (unknown source): A worker winds tape around a sheath through which a B-type bundle (4 cables each, colourized in green) is routed.
-At this point, those B-type bundles are not tensioned nor connected to the bridge structure yet.
-Separated by a sheet iron, a layer of six A-type bundles (colourized in red) are already tensioned, and fully support the bridge deck.
+Image 5 (unknown source): A worker winds tape around a sheath through which a type-B bundle (four cables each, colourized in green) is routed.
+At this point, these type-B bundles are neither tensioned nor connected to the bridge structure yet.
+Separated by a steel sheet, a layer of six type-A bundles (colourized in red) is already tensioned and fully supports the bridge deck.

-The void inside the sheaths was later filled with special concrete.
-However, it appears that this process was not carried out with enough care, leaving void caves at some points.
+The void inside the sheaths was later filled with cement grout.
+However, it appears that this process was not carried out with sufficient care, leaving voids or cavities at some points.

-Note the guard-rail on the far right, whose presence indicates that tensioning of the B-cables takes place once the final load of the bridge has been mosty reached.
+Note the guardrail on the far right, whose presence indicates that tensioning of the B-cables took place once the bridge's final dead load had mostly been reached.

-The outer B-cables were mechanically post-stressed to keep the concrete girder under constant compression.
-In fact, Morandi thought that applying major tension to the outer B cables and less tension to the inner A-cables would reduce mechanical wear and tear of the "main" A-cables.
-The tension applied to the outer B-cables should be just tight enough to just support the maximum bridge load, including road vehicles.
-Remember that only the tension of the outer B-cables could be precisely calibrated during construction phase.
+The outer B-cables were mechanically post-tensioned to keep the concrete stay beam under constant longitudinal compression.
+In fact, Morandi thought that applying higher tension to the outer B-cables and lower tension to the inner A-cables would reduce fatigue and wear in the "main" A-cables.
+The prestressing force applied to the outer B-cables had to be high enough for the stay to sustain the maximum service load, including road traffic.
+Remember that only the tension in the outer B-cables could be precisely calibrated during construction.

-However, a major problem arose: After the concrete box around the cables was constructed, the resulting sag and weight induced lengthening changed the already fixed effective (=straight) length.
-Therefore, the carriageway was not (and would never be) horizontally well-levelled.
-In the later years.
+However, a major problem arose: after the concrete encasement around the cables had been constructed, the resulting sag and dead-load-induced elongation changed the already fixed effective chord length.
+Therefore, the deck was not, and would never be, perfectly level longitudinally in later years.

-In addition to this, a series of further challenges needed to be taken into account, some of them could have contributed to the recent bridge failure:
+In addition to this, a series of further challenges had to be taken into account.
+Some of them could have contributed to the later bridge failure:

-• Because the post-stressed concrete beam is very thin in relation to its length, and also because of the noticeable sag (see side views of the bridge), the compression that could be applied to it was rather limited.
-Morandi knew this very well: Applying too much compression through the B-cables would have resulted in non-controllable destructive effects.
+• Because the post-tensioned concrete stay beam is very slender in relation to its length, and also because of the noticeable sag (see side views of the bridge), the compression that could be applied to it was rather limited.
+Morandi knew this very well: Applying too much compression through the B-cables would have produced uncontrollable destructive effects.

-Morandi has chosen the B-cables to be tensioned for a low compression range in the beam from nearly zero compression (at fully loaded carriageway) to a rather low positive value (when empty carriageway).
+Morandi chose the B-cables to be tensioned for a low range of compression in the stay beam, from nearly zero compression (under full traffic load) to a rather low positive value (with an unloaded deck).

-• In other words: From the very beginning, the stays were not compressed as tight like conventional pre-stressed beams (i.e. of bridges).
-Their positive attributes therefore do not fully apply to Morandi's prestressed cable strays.
+• In other words: From the very beginning, the stays were not compressed as heavily as conventional prestressed beams (e.g. bridge girders).
+Their positive attributes therefore do not fully apply to Morandi's prestressed concrete stays.

-• Adding to this, during years of operation, highly tensioned cables are inevitably exposed to the phenomenon of relaxation, a loss of tension occurs.
-Therefore, also compression in the concrete stray decreases over time until reaching a critical point, total relaxation.
+• In addition, during years of service, highly tensioned cables are inevitably exposed to the phenomenon of relaxation, which causes a loss of tension.
+Therefore, the compression in the concrete stay decreases over time until it reaches a critical point, possibly total loss of prestress.

-• Unfortunately low/zero longitudinal compression in a thin beam makes it prone to cracks, rapid degeneration and intrusion of water.
-It is likely pylon 11 reached this state before it was strengthened.
+• Unfortunately, low or zero longitudinal compression in a thin beam makes it prone to cracking, rapid deterioration and water ingress.
+It is likely that pylon 11 reached this state before it was strengthened.

-• The similar Carpineto Viaduct, built 10 years after the Polcevera Viaduct, suffered the problem of total relaxation as well, and was therefore thoroughly assessed and modelled (FEM) around 2013 by Della Sala et al.
+• The similar Carpineto Viaduct, built ten years after the Polcevera Viaduct, also suffered from a severe loss of prestress and was therefore thoroughly assessed and modelled using FEM around 2013 by Della Sala et al.

 Della_Sala_-_Sabatello_-_Viadotto_strallato_Carpineto_-_Tensione_di_precompressione_guaine_1.png (136909 bytes)

-• Because the steel cables are bonded to the surrounding concrete, small cracks in the concrete inevitably lead to corrosion and additional wear.
+• Because the steel cables are bonded to the surrounding concrete, small cracks in the concrete inevitably lead to corrosion and further deterioration.

-• Because the cables can not be inspected as they are immersed in concrete, corrosive effects and single wire strand failure can not be detected.
+• Because the cables cannot be inspected because they are embedded in concrete, corrosion and individual wire or strand failures cannot be detected.

-In more modern designs, to enable constant monitoring, cables are electrically insulated so that single wire failures can be detected by changes of electric resistance of the cable.
+In more modern designs, to enable continuous monitoring, cables can be electrically insulated so that individual wire failures can be detected by changes in the electrical resistance of the cable.

 • Neither can the current compression in the concrete be measured easily.

-• So both low tension and high tension need to be avoided in the concrete beams, and therefore a very wise range of post-stressing forces to be determined and applied during planning and construction, with possible re-calibrations later.
+• Thus, both insufficient and excessive tension need to be avoided in the concrete stay beams.
+Therefore, a carefully defined range of post-tensioning forces had to be determined and applied during design and construction, with possible later recalibrations.

-• Because of steel relaxation and concrete viscosity, cable tension needs to be monitored in adequate intervals and, if necessary, re-calibrated.
-Unfortunately, neither effective monitoring nor re-tensioning is possible in the Genova design.
-The lack of precise, thorough and continuous monitoring possibilities (corrosion, wire strand failures, concrete compression) is not a helpful feature and may lead to unobserved critical degeneration.
+• Because of steel relaxation and concrete creep, cable tension needs to be monitored at suitable intervals and, if necessary, recalibrated.
+Unfortunately, neither effective monitoring nor retensioning is possible in the Genoa design.
+The lack of precise, thorough and continuous monitoring options (corrosion, wire or strand failures, concrete compression) is not a favourable feature and may lead to unobserved critical deterioration.

-Around 1993 pylon 11 received twelve additional external reinforcements cables to mitigate some of the above issues:
+Around 1993, pylon 11 received twelve additional external reinforcement cables to mitigate some of the above issues:

 pilone_11_anno_2007_by_kris.png (642509 bytes)